-And that’s exactly what makes Ruined Castle so fascinating.
+And that’s exactly what makes the Ruined Castle so fascinating.
 It’s a massive rock formation in the middle of nowhere, located on top of a ridge between Castle Head and Mount Solitary.
+Go figure!

 Sitting on top of Ruined Castle, you can get a good feel of the surrounding scenery, with Jamison Valley below, Castle Head to the north and Mount Solitary on the opposite side.
 It’s a beautiful and somewhat surreal landscape.

 The track continues around the Ruined Castle via two steep sections back down into the valley.
 At the next intersection, turn left heading back towards the Golden Staircase and Katoomba.

 If you do have enough time, energy and water, you could also decide to turn right at this intersection, heading to Mount Solitary.
 This is a hard walk that takes you all the way to the top of Mt Solitary, suitable for experienced bushwalkers.

 While the views from the mountain are sensational, this walking track passes through very remote areas with sections that are quite hard to navigate.

 Head into Glenraphael Drive in Katoomba and park your car at the Ruined Castle Walk sign.
 It’s a tough dirt road so please be careful if you don’t have a 4WD.